 Marking World Water Day, the 2020 edition of the World Water Development Report (WWDR 2020) entitled “Water and Climate Change” produced by UN Water aims to inform the climate change community about opportunities that improved water management offer in terms of adaptation and mitigation.

 The report identifies that the climate is changing and will continue to do.
 Climate change will affect the availability, quality and quantity of water for basic human needs.
-The human right to water and sanitation is already threatening billions of people.

 The report outlines that alteration of the water cycle poses risks for energy production, food security, human health, economic development and poverty reduction, and this major change seriously jeopardises the possible achievement of the Sustainable Development Goals.